Monday, December 9, 2013

 Lorine gave us a brief orientation and handed us a collection of colorful tags to wear on our shirts, and we helped her by introducing people to "Casa De Salud" and distributed cards and brochures to encourage people to start a healthier life.

 It was such an enriching experience, not only on the Public Health student level, but also on a personal level.
-The diversity in this country and yet the peace, mutual respect, and understanding between people is very nice!
+The peace, mutual respect, and understanding between people is very nice!
 Witnessing the "Festival of Nations" was an overwhelming experience and I hope that I can witness peace soon in my country.

 All volunteers met at the Commons again and after a short speech from the Dean, a member of each group briefed their experience.
 You may enjoy pictures posted by students in documentation of this nice day on Instagram with the tag #WUSTLBROWNSCHOOL.